-The Adobe Creative Cloud desktop application checks for updates periodically and notifies you whenever one of your installed apps has an update available.
-However, you can retrieve the latest updates for your Creative Cloud applications without waiting for the Creative Cloud desktop application to refresh.
+The Adobe Creative Cloud desktop app checks for updates periodically and notifies you whenever one of your installed apps has an update available.
+However, you can retrieve the latest updates for your Creative Cloud apps without waiting for the Creative Cloud desktop app to refresh.

-To check for application updates, click the three vertical dots icon at the upper-right in the Creative Cloud desktop app and choose Check for App Updates.
+To check for app updates, click the three vertical dots icon at the upper-right in the Creative Cloud desktop app and choose Check for App Updates.